Interstellar-Network/Interstellar-Book/src/M5_demo_tutorial.md

     - download the following `docker-ipfs-init.sh` eg:
     `curl -o docker-ipfs-init.sh https://raw.githubusercontent.com/Interstellar-Network/Interstellar-Book/docker-compose/docker-ipfs-init.sh`
-    - check that the file is in the directory
+    - check that the file is in the same directory as docker compose
     ```
     ls -al
     total 20